tonym128/tonym128.github.io/_posts/2018-03-29-is-raytracing-the-future-of-rendering-or-the-next-big-fad.markdown

 The comparisons made were always to animated movies by Pixar and when could we have that level of detail in our games.
 When movies like Toy Story were made they were taking hours rather than milliseconds to calculate frames.

-I believe, if our computers have the power, it could be the next step for our graphics.
-It's a much simpler way of representing the world and more closely mimics our reality and vision than rasterizers do.
+I believe, if our computers have the power, it could be the next step for our graphics. its a much simpler way of representing the world and more closely mimics our reality and vision than rasterizers do.

 There is a concern about building renderers which support current gen consoles and our current PC graphics cards, but then also supporting the new technology.